 The FREQUENCY function uses the following arguments:

-- Data_arrays (It is a required argument) – It is an array or reference to a set of values for which you want to count frequencies.
+Data_arrays (It is a required argument) – This is an array or reference to a set of values for which you want to count frequencies.

-- Bins_array (It is a required argument) – It is an array of intervals (“bins”) for grouping values.
+Bins_array (It is a required argument) – This is an array of intervals (“bins”) for grouping values.